HangfireIO/Hangfire.io/pro/index.md

     x.Enqueue(() => NotifyAdministrator());
 });</pre>

 So batches and batch continuations allow you to define workflows and configure what actions will be executed in parallel.
-This is very useful for heavy computational methods as they can be distributed to a diffirent machines.
+This is very useful for heavy computational methods as they can be distributed to different machines.

 #### Complex Workflows